 The server settings are now finished and you just have to verify whether sound playback is allowed in your RDP client.

-...click "OK" and you're finished.
+…click OK and that is all!
 All server sounds will now be played at your place via the established RDP connection.

 Author: Jirka Dvořák